skellis46/slipbox/improvisation and the threshold of the self.md

 ## Introduction: locating the threshold

-This chapter is a description and an analysis of what I understand to be a vital and tangible yet delicate part of dancing: the threshold between knowing _one_ is dancing and ceasing to be aware that there is a _one_.
-In dance the experience of the two sides of that threshold is described as the difference between 'moving and being moved' [@adler-2002-offeringa p.30] or dancing and being danced.

----

 The alarm sounds.

 I am brought back to the world.
 My eyes were closed but I was not asleep.
 The feeling is akin to being woken up, and there is a brief moment of confusion or even shock before I re-register my surroundings: the room, the light, another person in the space, the silence, gravity; returning to a body I never left.